VictoriaMilani/vmilani.github.io/_posts/text.markdown

 excerpt: "This is a post explaining in gentle terms Gaussian Mixtures and the purpose of Expectation Maximization routines."
 ---

+Imagine that you are interested in the causal effect of the usage of video games on school outcomes.
+Say you observe a covariate, _parents' education_, and you are willing to control for that.

+Okay, that sounds good.
+For simplicity, we could impose some linearity, which makes the expression:

+$$y_i = \beta X + \gamma Z + \varepsilon$$

 There are many things in our lives that are strictly positive.
 For example, how many hours do you spend reading a book?
 I am certainly it is at least zero.
 Nobody reads minus two hours of books per day.

 This is the essence of the bunching principle: sometimes, supposedly continuous variables exhibit a spike of positive probability concentration at a point.
 In the above example, one _may or may not_ read in their free time, but if they read, the time spent behaves as a continuous variable.